 Glass surfing looks like it sounds - your lizard's belly is rubbing on the glass walls and their little arms are paddling like they are body surfing on the glass.
 Your lizard will also be standing on their hind legs as though they are trying to climb out of the tank but keep slipping.

 Many reptile forums have offered up theories as to why bearded dragons glass surf.
 But the truth is it can be attributed to many things that all cause stress in your reptile.

-Reasons why your bearded dragon may be glass surfing includes their tank being too small, there is a new bearded dragon that was added to the vivarium, new decorations were added to the enclosure, they feel threatened from seeing their own reflection in the glass or another bearded dragon nearby, or they may simply want to get out of their tank.
+Reasons, why your bearded dragon may be glass surfing, include their tank being too small, there is a new bearded dragon that was added to the vivarium, new decorations were added to the enclosure, they feel threatened by seeing their own reflection in the glass or another bearded dragon nearby, or they may simply want to get out of their tank.
 All of these aforementioned reasons can cause your bearded dragon to be stressed and in response to stress, they may glass surf.

 Do Other Kinds of Pets Glass Surf?